 Lead generation companies have one goal: to attract leads for jobs and sell leads and/or advertising to contractors.

 The cost of developing a website has dropped considerably in recent years.
 It’s now significantly less expensive than buying leads, and you have better control over your content.
 Associations should be helping you discover how to market your business online, not helping other businesses make money off you.

 Now there are more players in the market like Porch and Amazon, who just announced their Home Services program.
 They’re jumping in because there’s a lot of money in the lead generation business, mostly because many contractors don’t adequately market themselves online.

 Porch obviously expects to make significant profits since they’ve now raised a total of $100 million from investors.
 Gang, investors only invest when they expect to see a significant return on their money.
 If you’re a construction business owner, you’re likely to be the one providing that return.

 This is how it happens.
-An article published just last week has this quote from the CEO of Porch, Matt Ehrlichman: ” . . . every day the 3.2 million home service professionals on Porch upload their completed projects, building out an increasingly unique and rich data set.”
+The CEO of Porch, Matt Ehrlichman, is quoted : ” . . . every day the 3.2 million home service professionals on Porch upload their completed projects, building out an increasingly unique and rich data set.”